Last updated on October 11th, 2022 at 04:16 pm

 2. Plant Milkweed and Nectar Plants

 If you plant it, they will come.
 Journey North gathers data from people all over the North American continent who report sightings of monarch butterflies.
-Check out this recent monarch map to see if they’ve arrived in your neighborhood yet.
 Chances are some have but they will need nectar plants for food and milkweed on which to lay their eggs.
 Help them out by following these butterfly gardening tips from Monarch Watch.
 If you live near us at Vermont Woods Studios, stop by and pick up free milkweed seedlings!
 We can also show you some (non-GMO) nectar plants including clover, cosmos, echinacea, salvia, butterfly bush, vinca, ajuga, golden rod, Zinnias, Queen Ann’s lace & daisies that our pollinators seem to love.

 3. Attend One of Our Save the Monarchs Events